matz101/nextcloud_docker_caddy/README.md

       - TRUSTED_PROXIES=172.0.0.0/8
   web:
     image: nginx
+    restart: unless-stopped
     volumes:
       - ./nginx.conf:/etc/nginx/nginx.conf:ro
       - nextcloud:/var/www/html
-    restart: unless-stopped
 ```
 #### Notes on the docker-compose.yml
+-
 - you should replace the MY_SQL passwords etc. with your own.
-- there is no exposed port, that is the services are only visible on the "mybridge" docker network.
+- there is no exposed port, that means the services are only visible on the "mybridge" docker network.
 You may add a port, but it will only be accessible via http://, so not safe for external use.
-- we'll access the service via our Caddy proxy in the next step
+We'll access the service via our Caddy proxy in the next step.
+- Container names.
+Unfortunately the automatic naming scheme for containers is inconsistent between the old 'docker-compose' and the new 'docker compose'.
+the new Docker-compose will name the container <projectfolder>-<service>-<number> (used here), whereas the new Docker compose will name them with a '_' instead of the '-'.
+You may want to assign explicit names with container_name: mycontainername instead
-- you can define some of the config variables either in the docker-compose or in the nextcloud config.php file.
+- you can define some of the Nextcloud config variables either in the docker-compose or in the nextcloud config.php file.
 I like to have the important ones in the compose file.
 - the TRUSTED_PROXIES is the Docker network address of your Caddy proxy.
 You may define a narrower scope, if you like, instead of the /8 block used here.

 #### Notes on the nginx.conf
-this is basically taken from the nextcloud docker site again.
-You will have to replace the php handler with your docker service.
+this is basically taken from the Nextcloud Docker site again.
+You will have to replace the php handler with your Docker service.
 In the naming scheme above it will be
 ```
     upstream php-handler {
-        server next_nc:9000;
+        server next-nc-1:9000;
     }
 ```